devpunks/snuggsi/README.md

 ## [Custom Elements](/element#readme)

-**snuggsiツ** encourages [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) using techniques that have been around since the first browser.
+**snuggsiツ** encourages [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) using familiar techniques that are native to all browsers.

 Let's start with a simple custom element.
 When picking a name for your custom element [there are a few naming conventions](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name) you need to be aware of.
 We can use `<hello-world>` for now.